 Record Mirror was still receiving up to 50 to 60 postal returns circa 1960-61 but it was badly hit by the increase in postal charges from April 1961.
 Melody Maker was able to absorb these costs with its higher circulation and the massive resources of its publisher IPC.
 Record Mirror however had to start cutting back on costs.
 From 18 March 1961 the paper no longer printed the lists or addresses from stores, (Melody Maker had ceased this practice on 30 July 1960).
 To add to Record Mirrors problems many national newspapers started to use the Melody Maker charts in the early 1960s.
 On 24 March 1962, Record Mirror finally abandoned compiling its own lists.
 Instead, from that date onward it began publishing the Record Retailer Top 50.

-By 1963 both New Musical Express and Melody Maker were sampling over 100 stores with Disc sampling about 60 to 70.
+By 1963, Melody Maker received thorough sales data from 245 record shop managers (their charts being scrutinised by auditors from `Middlesex County Council`), New Musical Express were sampling over 100 stores with Disc sampling about 60 to 70.
 Only Record Retailer had kept to the same sized sample of 30 phoned.
 It was during 1963 that the rise of the Beatles sparked off a Mersey beat-led, sales boom.
-Pop music and the charts were very much in the public eye by the mid 1960s.
+Pop music and the charts were very much in the public eye by the mid 1960s. that it

 The advent of the pirate radio stations in early 1964 when Radio Caroline hit the air over the Easter 1964 holidays also helped to give pop music a high public profile.
 Some of these stations used `airplay` statistics for their charts.
 Radio Caroline from July 1964 used the Melody Maker Top 50 for its popular listings.
 Others such as Radio London would make up their charts from new releases, amount of airplay and even on many occasions, on the whim of the station managers choice of record placings.